Python-SIP/sip/doc/c_api.rst

 .. c:function:: void *sipConvertToType(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, int *iserr)

+    This converts a Python object to an instance of a C structure, C++ class or mapped type similar to :c:func:`sipConvertToTypeUS()` but without support for any user state.

+    See :c:func:`sipConvertToTypeUS()` for a full description of the arguments.

+.. c:function:: void *sipConvertToTypeUS(PyObject *obj, const sipTypeDef *td, PyObject *transferObj, int flags, int *state, void **user_state, int *iserr)

     This converts a Python object to an instance of a C structure, C++ class or mapped type assuming that a previous call to :c:func:`sipCanConvertToType()` has been successful.